Music, Drama and Visual Art, are thriving disciplines at TAS.

 Concerts and Events

-Each year, a major co-curricular event is staged with recent offerings being “High School Musical” (2015), “At the Band-stand” (White Rock Junior 2014).
-Gala nights and cabaret concerts have also featured in recent years.
-In 2016, we will stage “Rock under the Stars” which will give every one of the many rock bands at the school the opportunity to perform at an open-air concert.
-TAS musicians always perform at major school events such as Trinity Day, Speech Night and Coconut Carnival.
+Every term musicians at TAS take part in a major concert performance.
+In 2016, we staged our inaugural “Rock under the Stars” which gave every one of the many rock bands at the school the opportunity to perform at an open-air concert.
+This popular event is now staged annually.
+TAS musicians always perform at major school events such as Trinity Day, Gala night, Speech Night and Coconut Carnival.
 TAS groups often stage off-site concerts and community performances during the year.
 TAS choirs and ensembles take part in and have a high success rate at the Cairns and District Junior Eisteddfod.

 Opportunities for Musical Growth